 In practice, Soylent is a vegan meal replacement drink that asks, “What if you never had to worry about food again?”
 It’s become a successful Silicon Valley business that manufactures an “all-you-need” nutritional shake.

 The mission of Soylent is to expand access to quality nutrition through food system innovation.
-Unfortunately, the company fails miserably in the “quality nutrition” department, as you’ll learn in a moment.
+Unfortunately, the company fails miserably in the “quality nutrition” department.

 Nutritional Facts